ENBREL Dosing for Moderate to Severe

 psoriasis who are candidates for systemic therapy or phototherapy are typically

 given 50 mg twice a week (3 or 4 days apart).
-After 3 months, a reduced dose of 50 mg is given once
+After 3 months, a maintenance dose of 50 mg is given once

 per week.
 Some patients may experience a flare-up of symptoms of plaque psoriasis when